szsavery/DSPS_SSavery/HW9/Readme.md

 For this homework, I got some help from Masooma and Bivek.
 I chatted with Masooma about data cleaning, and they helped me realize that I needed to remove the -999 values from the dataset.
 I talked with Bivek about the regressor models to make sure I was using the right data when creating the training and testing subsets.
 I had also sent a couple messages in the slack about the regressor models, as I was getting seemingly low scores and really bad overfitting.
 Shar, Fed, and Rayta all tried to help me over slack.

 I made use of the shared Titantic notebook for reading in the Kaggle data and for the feature importance code.
+Otherwise, I was coding independently for this homework.
+The main struggle with this homework was figuring what max depths maximized the training scores without leading to overfitting.
+I couldn't get the score for either regressor model above 0.5 without extreme overfitting.